QuantEcon/lecture-python-intro/lectures/french_rev.md

 * a **real bills** theory of the effects of government open market operations in which the government *backs* new  issues of paper money with government holdings of valuable real property or financial assets that holders of money can purchase from the government in exchange for their money.

-    * the Revolutionaries learned about this theory from Adam Smith's 1776 book The Wealth of Nations {cite}`smith2010wealth` and other contemporary sources
+    * The Revolutionaries learned about this theory from Adam Smith's 1776 book The Wealth of Nations {cite}`smith2010wealth` and other contemporary sources

     * It shaped how the Revolutionaries issued a paper money called **assignats** from 1789 to 1791